vfey/biocpr/data/README.md

 ### Example dataset

-Example datasets can be found at `biocpr\data\` or can be obtained from [gitlab](https://gitlab.utu.fi/biocpr/corplot/tree/master/Data).
-The datasets have been downloaded from GEO database (DataSet Record GDS5072) and formatted so that they can be used with BioCPR.
-For more information on the dataset format, please refer `FAQ`.
+Example datasets can be found at `biocpr\data\` or can be obtained from [gitlab](https://gitlab.utu.fi/dhajam/biocpr/-/tree/master/data).
+The dataset has been downloaded from The Cancer Genome Atlas (TCGA) dataset consisting of [333 patients with primary prostate cancer](https://www.cbioportal.org/study/summary?id=prad_tcga_pub).
+The dataset was obtained via the cBioPortal for Cancer Genomics and a subset of the data was created to contain genes commonly associated with cancer.
+The subset named "PrCaTCGASample.txt" is provided in the data repository.For more information on the dataset format, please refer `FAQ`.